11 Best Documentation Tools: A Curated List for 2024

 1. Heroic Knowledge Base

-Heroic Knowledge Base is an open-source documentation tool that’s based on the popular WordPress software, which is also open-source.
+Heroic KB is an open-source documentation tool based on the popular WordPress CMS.

-To create content, you can use the flexible WordPress block editor, along with WordPress’ built-in revision system for version control.
+To create content, you can use the flexible WordPress block editor.

-Heroic Knowledge Base also adds its own dedicated blocks so that you can easily add callouts, warnings, and other highlights.
+Heroic KB also adds its own dedicated blocks so that you can easily add callouts, warnings, and other highlights.

-• Flexible.
-Heroic Knowledge Base includes tons of built-in features to help you configure your documentation and you can also install other WordPress plugins as needed, such as adding collaboration features.
+- Flexible.
+Heroic Knowledge Base includes tons of built-in features to help you configure your documentation.

-• Open-source.
-Both WordPress and Heroic Knowledge Base are open-source.
+- Open-source.
+Both WordPress and Heroic Knowledge Base are open-source (Benefits of Building an Open-Source Knowledge Base).

 Downsides